-- There will be 24/7 mental health crisis provision for children and young people that combines crisis assessment, brief response and intensive home treatment functions.
+- 11. There will be 24/7 mental health crisis provision for children and young people that combines crisis assessment, brief response and intensive home treatment functions.
 In April 2020, a 24/7 all ages crisis helpline was launched, ensuring children and young people have access to crisis support with no barriers to access.
 In 2021/22 the local crisis home treatment and acute hospital liaison team will recruit additional capacity, enabling the team to provide timely and responsive treatment in both the home and acute hospital.
 Enhancing both community and crisis teams will ensure children and young people have access to timely care and support within the community which should lead to a reduction in crisis and the need to go to hospital.
-The service model will be developed further this year with system partners including the East Midlands Provider Collaborative. - There will be a comprehensive offer for 0-25 year olds that reaches across mental health services for children and young people and adults.
+The service model will be developed further this year with system partners including the East Midlands Provider Collaborative. - 12.
+There will be a comprehensive offer for 0-25-year olds that reaches across mental health services for children and young people and adults.
 A condition specific approach to this work has been agreed.
 The successful Eating Disorder transition worker model has been extended to wider community mental health teams and a young adult worker model is being tested.
+Work has been undertaken in Bassetlaw to improve communication for children and young people transitioning from children's health service to adult health services, as part of Bassetlaw CCG's Transition Strategy.
+The Bassetlaw Quality Improvement Transition group has engaged with the local Bassetlaw Youth Council and worked together with children and young people approaching, or going through, health transitions to co-produce a personalised booklet to support them with this process.
+The group has also developed a Transition film for children, young people and families.
+These resources will be shared with the Children and Young People's Executive, who will consider how they can be utilised across Nottinghamshire.
 In the next year, early intervention support for young adults across a range of mental health presentations will be strengthened.
-A Clinical Commissioning Group led procurement of an Emotional Wellbeing Early Support Service Work is intended to better coordinate early support available locally including working with universities to support student mental health. - The 95% waiting time standard for children and young people's eating disorder service referral to treatment achieved in 2020/21 will continue to be maintained.
-The CAMHS Eating Disorder service is commissioned to meet the national waiting time standard.
-Where the waiting time standard1 has not been met, exception reporting is obtained to inform further improvement.
+A CCG led procurement of an Emotional Wellbeing Early Support Service Work is intended to better coordinate early support available locally including working with universities to support student mental health. - 13.
+The 95% waiting time standard for children and young people's eating disorder service referral to treatment achieved in 2020/21 will continue to be maintained The CAMHS Eating Disorder service is commissioned to meet the national waiting time standard.
+Where the waiting time standard has not been met, exception reporting is obtained to inform further improvement.
 In line with regional and national trends, referrals to the local Eating Disorder services have doubled between March 2020 and April 2021.
-Additional funding had already been agreed increase the workforce and further recruitment options will be appraised if demand continues to rise.

-An ARFID (Avoidant Restrictive Food Intake Disorder) pilot has been completed and work is underway to develop solutions to develop a service offer.
-This currently involves clinicians from paediatrics, CAMHS and GPs, with a view to developing a service offer for this group, who were not able to access support.
+Additional funding had already been agreed increase the workforce and further recruitment options will be appraised if demand continues to rise. - An ARFID (Avoidant Restrictive Food Intake Disorder) pilot has been completed and work is underway to develop solutions to develop a service offer.
+This currently involves clinicians from paediatrics, CAMHS and GP's, with a view to developing a service offer for this group, who were not able to access support.